Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 But Labour’s attempts to regain Hull from the Lib Dems have failed, with Sir Ed Davey’s party tightening its grip on the authority.

-With full results from 61 of the 230 councils where elections were being held:
+With full results from 64 of the 230 councils where elections were held:

-– The Tories have lost nine councils and suffered a net loss of 190 councillors.
+– The Tories have lost 10 councils and suffered a net loss of 195 councillors.

 – The Green Party has gained 13 councillors.